My Twice-Exceptional Son Isn’t a Problem to Be Fixed

 This extremely uneven development — or asynchrony — can lead to deep frustration, stress, and emotional anguish for a child, and his parents.
 Imagine an 8-year-old who patiently explains the theory of relativity to a group of adults, yet storms off the soccer field in a fit because a teammate doesn’t pass the ball.
 Anxiety, impulsiveness, hyperactivity, sensory issues and obsessive-compulsive disorder are common challenges for twice-exceptional kids.

-The National Education Association wrote in “The Twice Exceptional Dilemma,” a 30-page report issued in 2006, that “[Twice-exceptional students] represent a potential national resource whose future contributions to society are largely contingent upon offering them appropriate educational experiences.
+The National Education Association wrote in “The Twice Exceptional Dilemma,” a 30-page report issued in 2006, that the twice exceptional teen or child “represent a potential national resource whose future contributions to society are largely contingent upon offering them appropriate educational experiences.
 Without appropriate education and services, their discoveries, innovations, breakthroughs, leadership, and other gifts to American society go unrealized.”

 The toll on the self-esteem of any child who is different can be enormous.
 Twice-exceptional kids are easily misunderstood.
 Social/emotional issues, such as feelings of failure, worthlessness, anger, sadness, and isolation are not uncommon among these kids.
 At parent-teacher conferences at my son’s school, I repeatedly heard, “In my [blank] years of teaching, I’ve never had a kid like this.”
 This translated into, ~I have no idea how to work with your child~.
 When I’d ask the teacher what services were available, the answer was always the same: none they were aware of.